RCGAI/SimplyRetrieve/README.md

 ## What is SimplyRetrieve?

 *SimplyRetrieve* is an open-source tool with the goal of providing a fully localized, lightweight and user-friendly GUI and API platform for *Retrieval-Centric Generation* (RCG) approach to the machine learning community.
-Some features are:
+Features are:
 - GUI and API based Retrieval-Centric Generation platform
 - Retrieval Tuning Module with Prompts Engineering, Tool Configuration and Retrieval Analysis
 - Private Knowledge Base Constructor